 Affected: IC 8-1-2-42.7

 Sec.
-13. (a) An investor -owned electing utility shall submit the following information:
+13. (a) An investor owned electing utility shall submit the following information:

-(1) Capitalization and capitalization ratios at the end of the historical test period or base period and at the end of the year beginning twelve (12) months prior to the historical test year, respectively period or base period, including the following information:
+(1) Capitalization and capitalization ratios at the end of the historical test year period or base period and at the end of the year beginning twelve (12) months prior to the historical test year, respectively period or base period, including the following information:

 (A) Year-end interest coverage ratios for the historical test year period or base period and the year ended twelve (12) months prior to the end of the historical test year period or base period and a pro forma interest coverage under the rates proposed by the utility.